Minden: Modern era since the Reformation

 Imperial Catholic troops occupied Minden from 1625 to 1634 during the Thirty Years' War.
 Protestant Swedish troops laid siege to Minden and captured it in 1634.
 Queen Christina of Sweden (r.
 1632–1654) granted Minden full sovereignty in internal and external affairs.
-During the Catholic occupation the bishop ordered the introduction of the Gregorian calendar in 1630; the calendar was re-set in 1634 under the Swedish régime, but finally standardized in 1668.
+During the Catholic occupation the bishop ordered the introduction of the Gregorian calendar in 1630; the calendar was re-set in 1634 under the Swedish régime, but finally standardized to the new style in 1668.

 The Peace of Westphalia in 1648 secularized the Prince-Bishopric to the Principality of Minden and assigned the territory to the Prince Electorate of Brandenburg, later named Brandenburg-Prussia.
 Swedish troops moved back in 1650, and the principality administration was restored from Petershagen to Minden in 1668.
-The Prussian "Great Elector" Frederick William (r.
+The Brandenburgian "Great Elector" Frederick William (r.
 1640–1688) confirmed all traditional rights of the town, but under his successors King Frederick I (r.
 1688–1713) and Frederick William I (r.
 1713–1740) the town was subordinated to the strongly centralized Prussian government in the spirit of absolutism.
 The 400-year civil self-determination ended with two town regulations from 1711 and 1721; the representatives of the town were no longer elected for a certain period, but for life, and they needed royal confirmation for inauguration.
+In 1698, a French Reformed congregation was founded in the town.